raamana/visualqc/README.rst

 ``VisualQC``, purpose-built for rigorous quality control, aims to reduce this laborious process to a single command to seamlessly present relevant composite visualizations while alerting user of any outliers, offer an easy way to record the ratings, and quickly navigate through 100s of subjects with ease.
 All you need to do is sit back, focus your expert eye on data and ``VisualQC`` takes care of the flow and bookkeeping.

-Always look at your data, they said.
+| Always look at your data, they said.
-Now you can.
+| Now you can.
 Thoroughly, yet easily.

-You may have 99 problems, but QC isn’t going to be one of them with VisualQC.
+| You may have 99 problems with your data,
+| but QC isn?t going to be one of them with VisualQC.

-* Free software: Apache license
+Note: VisualQC employs `release early and release often mechanism<https://en.wikipedia.org/wiki/Release_early,_release_often>`_ to seek user feedback and for thorough testing.
+Hence you might find some rough edges in docs or examples - please let us know if you do.

 * Documentation: https://raamana.github.io/visualqc
+* Free software: Apache 2.0 license
+* Pure python package (no licensing issues ala matlab, easy to install and update requiring no other external installations or maintenance)
+* Generic design for API that can be adapted for other domains, imaging or medical or otherwise.

 Use-cases